3geek14/Realms/Omnibus.md

 may name the circle with [Cure Disease](#cure-disease), [Heal Limb](#heal-limb), or [Raise Dead](#raise-dead), chosen at the time of casting.
-Until the Circle of Healing is broken, the spellcaster need only stand in the circle, touch the recipient of the healing spell, and recite the named spell’s VC to cast the spell.
+Until the Circle of Healing is broken, the spellcaster need only stand in the circle, touch the recipient of the healing spell, and recite the named spell's VC to cast the spell.
 This does not use up any castings of the named healing spell, and can be done as many times as desired.
 No one but the spellcaster may use the Circle of Healing in this manner.
 This spell is broken if a weapon crosses the plane of